Computer Science and Engineering, Master of Science (Technology) (2 years)

 - Project Manager

-Students applying for the programme must possess an applicable B.Sc. degree in computer science, electrical engineering or relevant fields such as physics or applied mathematics.
+Students applying for the program must possess an applicable B.Sc. degree in computer science, electrical engineering or relevant fields such as physics or applied mathematics.